Three best Prospect Park engagement session locations.

 If you’re looking for a more nature-based photo session, you may want to focus on the ravine, the waterfall, and the boulder bridge.
 Couples looking for incredible architecture may want to spend most of the session at the boathouse, Endale Arch, and surrounding areas.

-Thankfully, the park is well-designed, so whichever type of photo session you prefer, we can fit in several stops along the way.
-If you are looking for more engagement session tips check out this post.
+The park is well-designed, which makes it possible to fit in several stops for different types of photo sessions.
+Fortunately, you can choose the type of photo session you prefer and we can make stops along the way accordingly.
+If you are looking for more engagement session tips, check out this post.